 Nursing homes are the costliest of available long-term health care services.
 Not to say other types of long-term care are inexpensive; however, nursing homes are expensive.

-Find Cost of Nursing Homes Where You Live
+Find Cost of Nursing Homes Near You

 You can find the average cost of nursing homes and other long-term health care costs in your area by using the LTC NEWS Cost of Care Calculator.